 performance, the candidate’s interpersonal skills, and any strengths/talents the candidate would bring to the

 **Residents are strongly encouraged to hold APRN licensure from a State that provides licensed independent practice without practice restrictions or physician collaborative agreement requirements.

 Residents will be eligible to apply for a New Mexico APRN license which provides for full, unrestricted practice as a Nurse Practitioner.

 III.
 Application Dates:

-- Only complete applications will be moved forward for consideration.
-Cadidates will be considered until all positions are filled, therefore early submission is highly encourages.
-The deadline for application submission is May 17, 2019
+a.
+Only complete applications will be moved forward for consideration.
+Candidates will be considered until all positions are filled, therefore early submission is highly encouraged.

-- All notificaitons will be sent no later than June 3, 2019
+c.
+All applications will be sent no later than June 3, 2020.